BeFrontier/frontier-rpa-exercise/README.md

 # Frontier RPA Exercise
 At Frontier, we aim to help our customers find and hire more candidates by improving their hiring funnel.
 One large part of this funnel is programatic application submission into customer's ATS.

-## About the exercise
+## About the Exercise
 We would like you to build a REST API endpoint which will submit candidate's details provided in the request to our test [form](https://frontier.jobs/jobs/190562).

 For example, a request bellow should submit candidate's details to our application form and return success/error status to API user.
 ```
-POST /form/frontier
+POST /forms/frontier/applications
 {
   "firstname": "Test",
   "lastname": "Lastname",